Gas-turbine locomotive: France

 The Pescara gas generator in 040-GA-1 consisted of a horizontal, single cylinder, two-stroke diesel engine with opposed pistons.
 It had no crankshaft and the pistons were returned after each power stroke by compression and expansion of air in a separate cylinder.
-The exhaust from the diesel engine powered the gas-turbine which drove the wheels through a two-speed gearbox and propeller shafts.
+The exhaust from the diesel engine powered the gas-turbine, which drove the wheels through a two-speed gearbox and propeller shafts.
 The free-piston engine was patented in 1934 by Raul Pateras Pescara.

 Several similar locomotives were built in the USSR by Kharkov Locomotive Works.

 Sweden

 The power gas locomotive was built by Gotaverken.
-It had a vertical, five cylinder, two-stroke diesel engine with opposed pistons.
+It had a vertical, five-cylinder, two-stroke diesel engine with opposed pistons.
 There was a single crankshaft connected to both upper and lower pistons.
-The exhaust from the diesel engine powered the gas turbine which drove the wheels through reduction gearing, jack shaft and side rods.
+The exhaust from the diesel engine powered the gas turbine, which drove the wheels through reduction gearing, a jack shaft and side rods.